Joint University is an educational program to help you understand the various aspects of your joint replacement procedure.

 - Durable medical equipment, to make it easier and safer at your home

-We will partner with you to meet the goals you hope to achieve, from the initial consultation with your surgeon, through your surgery, recovery in the hospital and at home, to continued wellness.
+We will partner with you from the initial consultation with your surgeon, through your surgery, recovery in the hospital and at home and to continued wellness.

 Joint University is offered in multiple locations:

 500 J. Clyde Morris Boulevard

 Newport News, VA 23601

 Call 757-534-6229 to sign up for a class at this location.

 Call 757-585-2020 to sign up for a class at this location.